Since I’m heading back to studies, can I write what I did last summer post too?

 - And of course, I’ve planned our upcoming homeschool year.

-But what did I learn this summer?
+But what did I learn this summer about my homeschool?

 I need more alone time.

 While schooled parents anticipate their children coming home, I anticipate kids heading to summer camps.
-Which means, of course, that I will get alone time.
+This means, of course, that I will get alone time.
 And I need it.
 More often than a few weeks in the summer.
 Likely one of the reasons that parents strike homeschooling off their mental list is this reason…and possibly for good reason.

 Being outside takes me outside time.